Arghya-Chakraborty0812/TextUtils-App/README.md

   - Estimated Reading Time
 - ✅ **Dark/Light Mode Toggle** 🌙☀️
 - ✅ Responsive and intuitive **User Interface**
-- ✅ **OCR** which takes an image file has input and extracts text from it.
+- ✅ **OCR** which takes an image file as input and extracts text from it.

 ---